FAQ Corona virus for flex workers

 Are you afraid of infecting your colleagues?
 If you have compelling reasons to think you might pose a risk to you colleagues, such as a holiday in Italy, then you are right in staying home.
 Please consult your employer about a solution, for instance working from home.

-No, this is not allowed.
-For example, your employer is not allowed to check you for a fever.
-If your employer suspects that you are sick, he is allowed to send you home and advice you to call your doctor.
+If your employer suspects you are sick, he is allowed to send you home and advice you to call your doctor.
 Confirmation of a corona infection does allow your employer to deny you access to the workplace.

 There are strict privacy rules for this situation.
 Your employer can ask you where you’ve been on holiday and is also allowed to ask after your health.
 However, you are not obliged to provide your employer with an answer.
 If you do answer, your employer is not allowed to document your response.
 This also goes for Pay for People, your legal employer.